Hybrid Smartwatch with ECG, Heart Rate & Oximeter – ScanWatch | Withings

 Charging time | Approximately 2 hours to 100%.
 About 1 hour to 80% |

-The heart is a muscular organ found in most animals.
+The heart is a muscular organ found in humans and other animals.
 This organ pumps blood through the blood vessels.
 Heart and blood vessels together make the circulatory system.
 The pumped blood carries oxygen and nutrients to the tissue, while carrying metabolic waste such as carbon dioxide to the lungs.
 In humans, the heart is approximately the size of a closed fist and is located between the lungs, in the middle compartment of the chest, called the mediastinum.

 The heart pumps blood with a rhythm determined by a group of pacemaker cells in the sinoatrial node.
 These generate an electric current that causes the heart to contract, traveling through the atrioventricular node and along the conduction system of the heart.
 In humans, deoxygenated blood enters the heart through the right atrium from the superior and inferior venae cavae and passes to the right ventricle.
 From here, it is pumped into pulmonary circulation to the lungs, where it receives oxygen and gives off carbon dioxide.
 Oxygenated blood then returns to the left atrium, passes through the left ventricle and is pumped out through the aorta into systemic circulation, traveling through arteries, arterioles, and capillaries—where nutrients and other substances are exchanged between blood vessels and cells, losing oxygen and gaining carbon dioxide—before being returned to the heart through venules and veins.
 The heart beats at a resting rate close to 72 beats per minute.
 Exercise temporarily increases the rate, but lowers it in the long term, and is good for heart health.